KohGeek/redis-showcase/README.md

 For Redis server, the program is built to run with the `redis/redis-stack-server` docker image on a local machine, running on the default port.

 Install all packages listed in the `requirements.txt`.

+The python file defaults to `localhost:6379` for your redis server.
+If you intend to use it with other addresses, the code will have to be modified.